Best Free AI Newsletters in 2026 (10 With No Paywall)

 Conclusion

-The AI newsletter landscape in 2026 is remarkably generous — you can build a world-class AI information diet without spending anything.
+The free AI newsletter lineup in 2026 is genuinely generous — you can build a world-class AI information diet without spending anything, and the table above tells you exactly which picks keep it that way.
 Here's your quick-start plan:

 - For 5-minute daily updates: Start with The Rundown AI or Superhuman AI